home > county list > macro moths > (331 of 520)

 Habitat

-Long established broadleaf woodland and scrub.
+Established broadleaf woodland & scrub.

 Foodplant

-Common nettle, dog's mercury and oxlip.
+Common nettle, dog's mercury & oxlip.

 Lifestage data